nymtech/service-grants/service_grants/maslen4ik.md

 ```
 It`s the way to help fighting for future where privacy protection exsist while get compensated for used time.
 I think its win-win opportunity.

-To answer simple about nodes: gateways are entry points to the Nym mixnet while Network Requester is an exit point :)
+To answer simple about nodes: gateways are entry points to the Nym mixnet while Network Requester is an exit point from mixnet and entrypoint to the app :)

+I would like to support Nym Wallet, but if it possible I can try to handle with all 4 projects!
 ```

 USDC or BTC address for payment *